-When I was first getting to know my girlfriend, she told me about her relationship with her ex.
+When I was first getting to know my partner, she told me about her relationship with her ex.
 She said that they were the best of friends, so it only made sense that developing that friendship into a romantic relationship would enhance what they had and bring them even closer.

 After several years of emotional abuse and a bitter divorce, she left that relationship a shell of her former self.